 Mage (Blue Tree)

 Focus on filling up Elemental Expert, then pumping up Thaumaturge.
-Feel free to spend some points between Elfborn and Spell Erosion as well.
+Feel free to spend some points between Elfborn and Master-at-Arms as well.
 Check the DPS portions below for a finalized look at CP.

 Warrior (Red Tree)